Abraham and Bassja Datnowsky

 Abraham Datnowsky

-Abraham Josef Datnowsky was born in 1849 in Lithuania, the son of Jossel (Yossef) Meier Datnowsky and Sore (Sarah) Datnowsky.
+Abraham Datnowsky was born on November 7, 1854, the son of Jossel (Yossef) Meier Datnowsky and Sore (Sarah) Datnowsky.

 Abraham Datnowsky (Libau)